 Leo S. Guthman Fund

 Bastyr University is a multidisciplinary university of natural health sciences which offers degree programs in 10 distinct disciplines, including 4 of the ACIH disciplines - .
 The University has a commitment to creating quality integration.
 Bastyr's mission reads: "To educate future leaders in the natural health arts and sciences.
 Respecting the healing power of nature and recognizing that body, mind and spirit are intrinsically inseparable, we model an integrated approach to education, research and clinical service."
+Bastyr is an Individual College Member.
 (Donor since 2009 - Total Amount Given: $40,000)

 Life University, founded in 1974, is a leader in educating students in a vitalistic approach to chiropractic.
 The mission of the Marietta, Georgia-based institution is to "empower each student with the education, skills and values needed for career success and life fulfillment based on a vitalistic philosophy."
 The University offers undergraduate, graduate and professional programs, each dedicated to supporting students in "achieving optimum personal performance and the wisdom to become transformational leaders in an increasingly diverse, global and dynamic world."
 (Donor since 2011 - Total Amount Given: $32,500)

 National College of Natural Medicine (NCNM) is the oldest accredited naturopathic medical college in North America and a leader in natural medicine education and training.
-(Donor since 2015 - Total Amount Given: $10,000)
+NUNM is an Individual College Member.
+(Donor from 2015 - 2016.
+Total Amount Given: $10,000)

 The Lia Fund